Understanding Internal Audit Outsourcing vs. Co-sourcing

 • Access to expertise and tech skills that otherwise would not be available internally.

-• Challenges finding the right vendor who can act as an extension of the company
+• Challenges in finding the right vendor who can act as an extension of the company.

-• Limited knowledge transfer once auditors work is complete
+• Limited knowledge transfer once the auditors' work is complete.

 • Can provide adequate level of assurance to audit committee / board of directors even with limited resources